 Has extra time at home and more time watching cooking shows created an eager young chef in your family?
 This fall, harness that culinary curiosity with a family road trip that’s all about the food!

 If your kid cook is obsessed with baking shows like Cake Boss, Nailed It and Cake Wars, take them straight to the source to get a taste for the serious baking and decorating skills in their own backyard.

 - Browse Burlington’s L.A.
-Cupcake Boutique’s Cupcake Gallery from home to place an order for curbside pickup.
+Cupcake Boutique’s Cupcake Gallery

 - Oakville’s Sugar Suite is a luxury bakery that offers a gorgeous assortment of cakes, cupcakes, cake pops and piped sugar cookies.
 They specialize in eliminating common allergens in their products, including gluten and peanuts, making this an excellent choice for families with food restrictions.